-The system replacement was a massive undertaking that in the end would require sophisticated integration and the coordination of over 30 software/consulting companies to replace all business system software for the new company.
+The system replacement was a massive undertaking and would require sophisticated integration and coordination of over 30 software and consulting companies to replace all current business system software for the new company.

 Oracle’s JD Edwards EnterpriseOne was selected as the backbone ERP solution because of its proven track record of successful implementations and strong presence in paper manufacturing in Wisconsin.

 In addition to the complex nature of paper machine block scheduling, Thilmany wanted to make sure that it did not just replace the functionality of its old system.
-Thilmany wanted to use modern technology to address its two biggest problems with the old system: firstly, it was manually intensive and secondly, it did not make scheduling data available to other users.
+Thilmany wanted to use modern technology to address its two biggest problems with the old system.
+First, it was manually intensive, and second, it did not make scheduling data available to other users.

-Preactor was selected as the software solution due to it’s flexibility and installation successes.
-Suncoast Scheduling Technologies (SST) was selected as the implementation partner for Preactor based on its proven track record of having successfully implemented a number of complex scheduling systems.
+Preactor was selected as the software solution due to its flexibility and installation success.
+Suncoast Scheduling Technologies (SST) was selected as the implementation partner for Preactor based on its proven track record of having successfully implemented many complex scheduling systems.
 SST was able to demonstrate how its unique ‘rules-based’ batch scheduling module and its graphical scheduling tools were able to best meet the needs of Thilmany’s schedulers and the overall business.

 Although time was critical, SST spent several weeks making sure that the new system addressed the underlying business needs.
 Before moving ahead everyone had to sign off on the design specifications which were laid out in a non-technical, business-oriented, scheduling white paper.
 Once everyone had agreed on the design it was clear that the solution would require four new modules.